 I don't have many in-progress images as it literally went together so quickly and to be frank, there's not much to see anyway.
 The inside of the Beau is cavernous but largely invisible once the halves are stuck together, so in line with the competition 'rules', I kept the paintwork to some basic diffuse shading, dry-brushing and chipping.

 But as luck would have it, I was wandering around Pinterest and started seeing Coastal Command aeroplanes decked out in a natty white and grey/green scheme.
-Of which if I'm being honest, even the fugly ones look pretty cool.
-I remembered a poor image of an all white sea-going Beau from the long out of print and hard to find 'Beaufighter At War' book and got to thinking. . .I started to think that maybe the black night stalker was really a bit passé and clumsy.
+Of which if I'm being honest, even the horrible ungainly ones look rather cool in.
+I remembered a poor image of an all white sea-going Beau probably from the long out of print and hard to find 'Beaufighter At War' book and got to thinking. . .I started to think that maybe the black night stalker was really a bit passé and clumsy.
 And anyway, The Tamiya kit is a MkVI, so I couldn't replicate Rawnsley and Cunningham's 604 flat tailed aircraft out of teh box.
 Flip, didn't think of that.
 What's the alternatives?
 Well this maybe?

 Anyway i'm just about ready for primer and making the call on going black (to match my cold heart) or white (to match the bleached carcass that is my bank account).

-As for the kit, yeah get one, they are most excellent and even ham fisted clots like myself can make a decent fist of things. if you've got one in the stash then crack on and build it.
+As for the kit, do get one, they are most excellent, and even ham fingered clots like myself can make a decent fist of things. if you've got one in the stash then crack on and build it.
 Simples, and good for the mojo.

-Updated - Wellington - June 2021.
+Updated - Wellington - September 2021.